-Frontiers in Sustainable Food Systems publishes rigorously peer-reviewed research on one of the biggest challenges of our time: that of sustainably achieving global food security.
-Led by an outstanding Editorial Board of international experts, this multidisciplinary open-access journal is at the forefront of disseminating and communicating scientific knowledge and impactful discoveries to academics, policy-makers, industry and the public worldwide.
+Frontiers in Sustainable Food Systems publishes rigorously peer-reviewed research on one of the biggest challenges of our time: sustainably achieving global food security.
+Led by an outstanding Editorial Board of international experts, this open-access journal is at the forefront of disseminating and communicating scientific knowledge and impactful discoveries, both basic and applied, to academics, policy-makers, practitioners, industry and the public worldwide.
+The journal welcomes contributions from across the natural and social sciences (including the critical social sciences) as well as interdisciplinary and transdisciplinary work.

 Climate-Smart Food Systems led by Specialty Chief Editors Prof. Andrew Challinor, Prof. Robert Rees and Dr. Stephen Whitfield.

-Water-Smart Food Production led by Specialty Chief Editors Prof. Mathias N. Andersen and Prof. Matti Kummu.
+Land, Livelihoods & Food Security, led by Specialty Chief Editors Prof. Ole Mertz and Prof. Patrick Meyfroidt

-Sustainable Intensification & Ecosystem Services led by Specialty Chief Editor Les Firbank.
+Sustainable Food Processing led by Specialty Chief Editor Prof. Jose Teixeira

-Agro Food Safety led by Specialty Chief Editors Prof. Michael Doyle and Prof. Rodolphe Barrangou.
+Water-Smart Food Production led by Specialty Chief Editors Prof. Mathias N. Andersen and Prof. Matti Kummu

 There are a number of ways in which you might consider contributing to the journal, such as: